Project management has never been simple. The bigger issue is how much time disappears into coordination instead of delivery.

 Key takeaways

-- Work management platforms like monday work management enable AI at execution level: embedded AI Blocks, automations, and portfolio insights connect intelligence directly to tasks, owners, and outcomes.
+- Modern and intuitive platforms like monday work management enable AI at execution level: Embedded AI Blocks, automations, and portfolio insights connect intelligence directly to tasks, owners, and outcomes.

 AI Blocks for instant implementation